Summer fun for water-loving families

-Resorts of Ontario has a collection of wonderful waterfront resorts, cottages and lodges that cater to families with stay-and-play focused packages.
+Resorts of Ontario features a great selection of waterfront resorts, cottages and lodges that cater to families with stay-and-play focused packages.
 With a host of onsite activities and programs geared for kids, parents can look forward to some illusive chill time.

-With four of the five great lakes and overhalf a million bodies of water, it’s no secret we have a lot of beaches.
-What will surprise you is how diverse and beautiful they are.
+With four of the five great lakes and over half a million bodies of water, it’s no secret we have a lot of great beaches.

 Paddling and rafting